nephila/djangocms-blog/docs/features/content_hub.rst

 - a category image (just like post images)

-Using the blog-custom-urlconf_ you can decide on a per apphook base if you would like a traditional blog representation of the blog's content or the content hub representation.
+Using the `Organizing content in a hub`_ you can decide on a per apphook base if you would like a traditional blog representation of the blog's content or the content hub representation.

 The ``Post`` model has an attribute ``pinned``: